 What do we mean by values, principles, and assumptions?

 Assumptions of the Community Tool Box

 The work of community health and development is both science and art.
-On the one hand, it grows from the lessons of experience learned by community activists and professionals in trying to create systems, programs, interventions, and policy that improve the lives and health of everyone in communities.
-On the other hand, it stems from the passion for social justice, equity, and fairness that leads people to work for low pay in order to create truly healthy communities where all citizens, regardless of their backgrounds or circumstances, have what they need.
+On the one hand, it grows from the lessons of experience learned by community activists and professionals trying to create systems, programs, interventions, and policy that improve the lives and health of everyone in communities.
+On the other hand, it stems from the passion for social justice, equity, and fairness that leads people to work to create healthy communities where all citizens, regardless of their backgrounds or circumstances, have what they need.

 The commitment to community doesn’t arise out of nowhere.
 It comes from and is guided by values, principles, and assumptions that spring from our backgrounds and cultures, from our experiences, and from our conscious decisions about what is right.
 These values, principles, and assumptions shape our vision of the world as it should be, and motivate us to try to make it so.

 The purpose of this chapter is to provide a framework for the chapters that follow.